omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Close up of map with a marker selected.
 There is a field to enter the maker label.](../modules/modulesfiles/Mapping-addLabel.png)

-When you are adding a label, you can also add an image to display on the marker when clicked in the [public view](../modules/mapping/#public-view).
-You can only select from images which has already been [attached to the item as media](../content/items/#media).
-To remove the image, select "no Image" from the sidebar.
+When you are adding a label, you can also add an image to display on the marker when clicked in the [public view](#public-view).
+You can only select from images which have already been [attached to the item as media](../content/items.md#media).
+To remove the image, select "No Image" from the sidebar.

 ![Marker selected with Image added.
 The media is also visible in the sidebar, along with an option for "no image"](../modules/modulesfiles/Mapping-addImage.png)